woocommerce/woocommerce/docs/product-editor-development/how-to-guides/README.md

 ## Writing a custom field

 It is also possible to write your own custom field and render those within the product form.
 This is helpful if the generic fields don't quite fit your use case.
+To see an example of how to create a basic dropdown field in the product form you can follow [this tutorial](https://github.com/woocommerce/woocommerce/blob/trunk/docs/product-editor-development/how-to-guides/custom-field-tutorial.md).